 12 Analysis of use

-On our website, we analyze the use of our website in accordance with the following sections, for the purposes of optimizing our website and of market research.
+On our website, we analyse the use of our website in accordance with the following sections, for the purposes of optimising our website and of market research.
 The legal basis for this data processing is sec.
 15 para.
 3 TMG.

 If you wish to be entirely excluded from any data storage by etracker GmbH when you visit our websites, please follow this link.